MostAwesomeDude/construct/docs/compilation.rst

 Literals like 1 and '>B' are faster than variable (or object field) lookup, or passing function arguments.
 Therefore each instance of FormatField compiles into a similar expression but with different format-strings and byte-counts inlined, usually literals.

+Passing parameters to functions is slower than just referring to variables in same scope.
+Therefore, for example, compiled Struct creates "this" variable that is accessible to all expressions generated by subcons, as it exists in same scope, but core Struct would call subcon._parse and pass entire context as parameter value, regardless whether that subcon even uses a context (for example FormatField VarInt have no need for a context).

 If statement (or conditional ternary operator) with two possible expressions is slower than just one or the other expression.
 Therefore, for example, BytesInteger does a lookup to check if field is swapped, but compiled BytesInteger simply inlines 'big' or 'little' literal.
 Moreover, Struct checks if each subcon has a name and then inserts a value into the context dictionary, but compiled Struct simply has an assignment or not.
 Also, since compiler does not support embedding, there is no checking if each subcon is embedded.
-Also compiler does not support StopIf class, so no exception catching is done.
+Also compiler does not support StopIf class, so no StopIteration exception catching is emitted.

+loop unrolling???

+Function calls that only defer to another function are only wasting CPU cycles.
+This relates specifically to Renamed class, which in compiled code emits same code as its subcon.
+Entire functionality of Renamed class (maintaining path information) is not supported in compiled code, where it would serve as mere subconstruct, just deferring to subcon.

 Building two identical dictionaries is slower than building just one.
-Struct maintains two dictionaries (called obj and context) which differ only by _ key, but compiled Struct does something simpler.
+Struct maintains two dictionaries (called obj and context) which differ only by _ key, but compiled Struct does something simpler. (subject to change)

 This expressions (not lambdas) are expensive to compute but something like "this.field" in a compiled code is merely one object field lookup.
 Lambdas are not supported by compiler.